WICG/scroll-to-text-fragment/README.md

 specification.
 Notably, we’d need to add the ability to specify text using a starting and ending snippet to TextQuoteSelector.

-If we cannot find a match that meets all the requirements in the targetText arguments, no scrolling or highlighting is performed.
+If we cannot find a match that meets all the requirements in the text directive arguments, no scrolling or highlighting is performed.

 If an attacker can determine if a page has scrolled, this feature could be used